 If you’re in the Telluride area, it is worth taking a trip to the beautiful and grand Ouray County Courthouse, which features heavily in True Grit.
 It is located at 541 Fourth Street in Ouray.
 Butch Cassidy and the Sundance Kid was also filmed in Telluride.

 It’s difficult to talk about movie locations in Colorado, without thinking of The Stanley Hotel located in Estes Park.
 It was the inspiration for the intensely creepy Overlook Hotel from Stephen King’s, The Shining.

 It is also rumored to be America’s most haunted hotel.
 You can stay there if you want to experience “the active energy,” but you will have to book well in advance if you want to book room 213.
-It’s definitely a once in a lifetime place to visit, and worth charging your credit card for a night, as rooms are between $400-$500 per night.
-I’d look out for those twin girls in the corridors though, and watch out for the elevators.
+It’s definitely a once-in-a-lifetime place to visit, and worth charging your credit card for a night, even though it’s $300+ per night.

-Dumb & Dumber
+Dumb & Dumber – 1994

 What list of iconic films would be complete without Dumb & Dumber?
 Jim Carrey and Jeff Daniel’s 90’s comedy is one of America’s most loved comedies, utilizing comedic tragedy and other turns of events.
 The film tells the story of two friends who travel across the country to Colorado to return a briefcase full of money.

-One of the most memorable scenes in the movie was the infamous scooter scene in the Rocky Mountains.
+One of the most memorable scenes in the movie was the famous scooter scene in the Rocky Mountains.
 You can also visit other locations where Dumb & Dumber was filmed, including Aspen, the Stanley Hotel, downtown Breckenridge, Estes Park, and Copper Mountain.